RobTillaart/AS7331/README.md

 Datasheet figure 33, page 38.

+The functions affect the performance, but the CLOCK is not yet included in the radiation math.

 The CCLK parameter is 0..3, The maximum gain can only be used when the CCLK == 0.
 See datasheet page 38 for details.